 4. Have Fun on the Water

 Utilize the complimentary kayaks, paddleboards, and snorkel equipment during the afternoon.
-When most people are on the island, take the time to relax and enjoy the sun and water as opposed to jostling for position among the crowds and flamingos.
+When most people are on the Aruba private island, take the time to relax and enjoy the sun and water as opposed to jostling for position among the crowds and in between the Aruba pink flamingos.